Traders Buy Bristol-Myers Squibb (BMY) on Weakness

-Investors purchased shares of Bristol-Myers Squibb Co (NYSE:BMY) on weakness during trading on Friday. $80.19 million flowed into the stock on the tick-up and $36.13 million flowed out of the stock on the tick-down, for a money net flow of $44.06 million into the stock.
-Of all stocks tracked, Bristol-Myers Squibb had the 11th highest net in-flow for the day.
-Bristol-Myers Squibb traded down ($0.11) for the day and closed at $59.16
+Investors bought shares of Bristol-Myers Squibb Co (NYSE:BMY) on weakness during trading on Thursday. $54.89 million flowed into the stock on the tick-up and $29.31 million flowed out of the stock on the tick-down, for a money net flow of $25.58 million into the stock.
+Of all equities tracked, Bristol-Myers Squibb had the 33rd highest net in-flow for the day.
+Bristol-Myers Squibb traded down ($0.64) for the day and closed at $59.53

-BMY has been the topic of a number of recent research reports.
-Barclays cut their price target on shares of Bristol-Myers Squibb from $65.00 to $55.00 and set an “equal weight” rating on the stock in a report on Friday, April 27th.
-ValuEngine lowered shares of Bristol-Myers Squibb from a “hold” rating to a “sell” rating in a report on Wednesday, May 2nd.
-BMO Capital Markets reiterated a “sell” rating and set a $47.00 price target on shares of Bristol-Myers Squibb in a report on Thursday, April 26th.
-William Blair reiterated an “outperform” rating on shares of Bristol-Myers Squibb in a report on Tuesday, April 17th.
-Finally, Jefferies Financial Group set a $58.00 price target on shares of Bristol-Myers Squibb and gave the stock a “hold” rating in a report on Sunday, July 15th.
-Two analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and seven have assigned a buy rating to the stock.
-Bristol-Myers Squibb has a consensus rating of “Hold” and an average target price of $63.45.
+A number of brokerages have recently issued reports on BMY.
+Atlantic Securities raised shares of Bristol-Myers Squibb from an “underweight” rating to a “neutral” rating and set a $57.00 price objective for the company in a research note on Wednesday.
+SunTrust Banks reissued a “buy” rating and issued a $67.00 price objective on shares of Bristol-Myers Squibb in a research note on Tuesday, July 31st.
+Credit Suisse Group increased their price objective on shares of Bristol-Myers Squibb from $58.00 to $61.00 and gave the stock a “neutral” rating in a research note on Friday, July 27th.
+BMO Capital Markets increased their price objective on shares of Bristol-Myers Squibb from $47.00 to $51.00 and gave the stock a “market perform” rating in a research note on Monday, July 23rd.
+Finally, Jefferies Financial Group set a $58.00 price objective on shares of Bristol-Myers Squibb and gave the stock a “hold” rating in a research note on Sunday, July 15th.
+Two equities research analysts have rated the stock with a sell rating, fourteen have issued a hold rating and seven have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $63.11.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, August 1st.
-Investors of record on Friday, July 6th were issued a $0.40 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, August 1st.
+Shareholders of record on Friday, July 6th were given a dividend of $0.40 per share.
 The ex-dividend date was Thursday, July 5th.
-This represents a $1.60 annualized dividend and a yield of 2.70%.
-Bristol-Myers Squibb’s payout ratio is 53.16%.
+This represents a $1.60 annualized dividend and a yield of 2.69%.
+Bristol-Myers Squibb’s dividend payout ratio (DPR) is currently 53.16%.

-Hedge funds have recently added to or reduced their stakes in the stock.
-TIAA CREF Investment Management LLC increased its stake in Bristol-Myers Squibb by 30.8% in the fourth quarter.
-TIAA CREF Investment Management LLC now owns 10,932,722 shares of the biopharmaceutical company’s stock valued at $669,957,000 after purchasing an additional 2,573,967 shares in the last quarter.
-MUFG Securities EMEA plc bought a new stake in Bristol-Myers Squibb in the second quarter valued at $134,854,000.
-Los Angeles Capital Management & Equity Research Inc. increased its stake in Bristol-Myers Squibb by 154.3% in the second quarter.
-Los Angeles Capital Management & Equity Research Inc. now owns 1,900,564 shares of the biopharmaceutical company’s stock valued at $105,177,000 after purchasing an additional 1,153,130 shares in the last quarter.
-Teachers Advisors LLC increased its stake in Bristol-Myers Squibb by 23.8% in the fourth quarter.
-Teachers Advisors LLC now owns 5,281,872 shares of the biopharmaceutical company’s stock valued at $323,673,000 after purchasing an additional 1,016,786 shares in the last quarter.
-Finally, Argent Capital Management LLC increased its stake in Bristol-Myers Squibb by 353.6% in the first quarter.
-Argent Capital Management LLC now owns 1,162,788 shares of the biopharmaceutical company’s stock valued at $73,546,000 after purchasing an additional 906,415 shares in the last quarter.
-Institutional investors and hedge funds own 71.38% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in BMY.
+MUFG Securities EMEA plc bought a new position in Bristol-Myers Squibb during the second quarter valued at $134,854,000.
+Los Angeles Capital Management & Equity Research Inc. lifted its position in Bristol-Myers Squibb by 154.3% during the second quarter.
+Los Angeles Capital Management & Equity Research Inc. now owns 1,900,564 shares of the biopharmaceutical company’s stock valued at $105,177,000 after purchasing an additional 1,153,130 shares during the last quarter.
+CIBC World Markets Inc. lifted its holdings in shares of Bristol-Myers Squibb by 363.6% in the 2nd quarter.
+CIBC World Markets Inc. now owns 1,296,369 shares of the biopharmaceutical company’s stock worth $71,741,000 after acquiring an additional 1,016,753 shares during the last quarter.
+Argent Capital Management LLC lifted its holdings in shares of Bristol-Myers Squibb by 353.6% in the 1st quarter.
+Argent Capital Management LLC now owns 1,162,788 shares of the biopharmaceutical company’s stock worth $73,546,000 after acquiring an additional 906,415 shares during the last quarter.
+Finally, Unigestion Holding SA bought a new stake in shares of Bristol-Myers Squibb in the 2nd quarter worth about $38,239,000.
+Institutional investors and hedge funds own 71.39% of the company’s stock.

 About Bristol-Myers Squibb